Just Give Me a Reason: Background

 "Just Give Me a Reason" features Nate Ruess from the American band Fun.
-Originally, it was just a song writing session but Pink realized that she needed someone else to sing the song with her because she thought that it was more of a conversation than a one perspective song.
+Originally, it was just a songwriting session but Pink realized that she needed someone else to sing the song with her because she thought that it was more of a conversation than a one-perspective song.
 She asked Ruess to sing the song with her as a duet.

 Pink said "I was like, 'no, this is a story, this is a conversation this song' - it needs the other perspective whether it's a guy and a girl, or two girls or two guys.
 'I came in and tried to convince him that this was how the conversation was going to go and it was interesting you know, he was like 'I'll just do the demo cos I don't know about duets' and I totally tricked him into doing it, and I am so glad I was able to.
 'I think now he's very happy that he did it, I think it's a beautiful song and I'm really, really proud of it.

 Nate Ruess told MTV News: "Writing the song was a whole different learning experience and was really fueled by the fact that Alecia [Pink's real name is Alecia Moore] is so strong and independent and so very much herself.
 At the end of the day it's so hard to argue against her because what she does is always so great.

 The song is about the desire to hold on to a relationship even when it appears to be breaking down.

 Composition

 "Just Give Me a Reason" is a pop ballad written by both artists and produced by Jeff Bhasker, who was also the lead producer for Some Nights, the second album from Ruess' band, fun.
 "Just Give Me a Reason" starts off with a simple melody played on the piano, as Pink starts to sing the first stanza and chorus, the latter of which introduces drum machines and bass.
 The second stanza is then sung by Ruess, and the rest of the song is sung as a duet.
 The song ends with a piano solo, similar to the intro.
 It has a duration of four minutes and two seconds.

-According to the sheet music published on Musicnotes.com, "Just Give Me a Reason" is written in the key of G major with a moderate tempo of 95 beats per minute.
+Musicnotes.com published this song in the key of G major with a moderate tempo of 95 beats per minute.
 Pink and Ruess' vocals span two octaves in the song, from G3 to G5.
-The verses of the song follow the chord progression G I C Em I C I G, the chorus is G I D7/F# I Em I Bm D7, while the prechorus, the intro, and the outro follow the progression of Em A/C# I D I repeated three times before C G/B I Am, and with a variation into the second chorus.
+The verses of the song follow the chord progression G-C-Em-C-G, the chorus is G-D7/F#-Em-Bm D7, while the pre-chorus, the intro, and the outro follow the progression of Em-A/C#-D repeated three times before C-G/B-Am, and with a variation into the second chorus.